nickjj/plutus/src/importers/README.md

 This is aimed at importing data from any CSV file that has at least the following 3 columns:

-- Date
+- **Date**
   - Records when the transaction occurred
-- Amount
+- **Amount**
   - Tracks how much the transaction was for
-- Category or description
+- **Description**
-  - So you can map it to a category or note
+  - Some form of string associated with the transaction

+Optionally, if you have a 2nd useful detail in your export you can save it as a **Note**.
+Perhaps this could be an order number or any metadata from a payment processor's CSV export that you're importing.
+It's up to you!

 Here's a few use cases on how I used this importer to import thousands of items from GnuCash along with bank exports for both a checking account and credit